linsalrob/atavide_lite/slurm/README.md

 Currently, we read these variables from `DEFINITIONS.sh`:

 ```
+export SAMPLENAME=xxxyyy
 export FILEEND=_L001_R1_001.fastq.gz
 export FAFILEEND=_L001_R1_001.fasta.gz
 export SOURCE=fastq
 export HOSTREMOVED=fastq_fastp
 ```

+Change the samplename to something meaningful, and we'll use that in the final output files

 0. Set the source of the scripts